bitcoin/bitcoin/README.rst

 - Asks for confirmation before sending coins

-- CSV export of transactions
+- CSV export of transactions and address book

 - User friendly transaction list with status icons, real-time filtering and a context menu that allows editing and copying labels